Probiotics Market

 1. Lactobacilli Category Maintains Dominance over Bifidobacterium Segments

-The lactobacilli segment dominated the market in 2022.
+The lactobacilli segment dominated the probiotics market in 2025.
 Lactobacilli is one of the most well-liked probiotic strains for improving digestive health.
 As a result, the indications and symptoms of digestive disorders such as diarrhea, IBS, and constipation are lessened.
 They can also help maintain a healthy gut microbiota.

 Some strains of lactobacilli, including Lactobacillus acidophilus, generate the enzyme lactase that helps in the digestion of lactose.
 By making dairy products easier to digest, this is advantageous for people who are lactose intolerant.